OCD Tool vs Therapy: When an OCD Software Tool Can Help

 | Privacy | Fully anonymous, no account | Requires sharing with therapist |

-| Core insight | The solution IS the problem | Learn to manage the problem |
+| Core insight | The urge for certainty keeps the loop alive | Learn to manage the problem |

 Who Should Use an OCD Tool Instead of Therapy?